-Municipal and cooperative utilities were required to file a tariff 90 days after the first PUC order approval of a tariff for a public utility.
-The tariff rate must be higher in the first 10 years of the agreement than the last ten years.
-The intent of this structure is to provide renewable energy projects with better cash flow during the first ten years.
-This makes it easier to achieve financing and pay project debt.
-The lower rate in the second half of the project ensures declining power costs for the utility and ratepayers over the 20-year term of the contracts.
+The C-BED tariff rate must be higher in the first 10 years of the agreement than the last 10 years.
+The intent of this structure is to provide renewable energy projects with better cash flow during the first 10 years, making it easier to achieve financing and pay project debt.
+The lower rate in the second half of the project ensures declining power costs for the utility over the 20-year term of the contracts.

 In order for a project to be considered community-based and eligible for C-BED tariffs: